 At the time of the hack, BitFloor was the fourth largest exchange on the US market.
 Attackers managed to gain access to the servers and found unencrypted backup wallet keys.
 From there, they simply siphoned out the funds, worth a cumulative $250,000.

-Unfortunately for Bitcoinica, they suffered another hack just two months later, leading many to suspect that the original security issues from the Linode attack in March had never actually been effectively dealt with.
+Unfortunately for Bitcoinica, they suffered another hack just two months after their initial hack.
+This led many to suspect that the original security issues from the Linode attack in March had never actually been effectively dealt with.
 The site was immediately shut down and the exchange was ultimately closed for good.

 This one is a little complicated.
 Linode is a web hosting provider, and they hosted the cryptocurrency exchanges Bitcoinica and Slush.
 Linode itself was hacked, and the attackers managed to steal significant amounts Bitcoin from both exchanges.